tajbaka/Notifly-BE/README.md

 Notifly is a scheduling application that allows clients to book in their customers on their schedule.
 Similar to calendly.

 ### Tech Involved:
+* **Web Application Front End**: ReactJS and redux state management for front-end of web application.
 * **Web Application Back End**: Firebase functions which is running Nodejs.

 ### Challenges: